w1bur/w1bur.github.io/_pages/about.md

 permalink: /about/
 ---

-W1BUR: Boston University Amateur Radio Club
+W1BUR: Boston University Amateur Radio Wireless Club

 {% include toc %}

 ## Serving students, staff, faculty, alumni and the community

-Licensed or not-yet-licensed persons of interest please contact us for fun and learning with wireless communications
+Licensed or not-yet-licensed persons of interest please contact us for fun and learning with wireless communications.

 ## Summary
 The Boston University Amateur Radio Club (BUARC), FCC-licensed callsign W1BUR, reactivated in 2011 and actively engages with the Boston University student community for public service and networking opportunities involving wireless communications.